 Imagine how it would improve service if your health plan members could enroll via an intelligent virtual assistant – a bot – certified by the Center for Medicare & Medicaid Services as a licensed agent.
 Imagine that being a simple and stress-free experience where members are provided a transcript of their responses within minutes.
 Would that reduce the number of calls to your live agents, leaving them free to handle more complex customer calls?

-Intelligent virtual assistants, combined with backend analytics, flow optimization, error checking, and integrations to APIs, can provide a true omni-channel customer experience, scalable to demand, at a fraction of the cost of human customer service agents.
+Intelligent virtual assistants, combined with backend analytics, flow optimisation, error checking and integrations to APIs, can provide a true omni-channel customer experience, scalable to demand, at a fraction of the cost of human customer service agents.

 Fear not, humans.
 Artificially intelligent virtual assistants are not meant to replace human support in healthcare customer service, but elevate and enable it.
 The most difficult calls will still go to live customer service agents.
 The deflection of routine calls to automated channels will free up the top tier of customer service (live agents) to focus on the difficult calls, with less concerns over answer speed and handle times.
 It’s a win for both the health plan and its members and providers.